 We reached out to fanatic cyclist via cycling cafés, during bike fairs and private events.
 Beginning 2019 we got ourselves a "brand new" German firetruck from 1975 that we rebuild into a coffee truck and we could travel the countries of Holland and Belgium to present our coffee during the bigger cycling events.
 Key motto: bring our premium coffee to cyclists everywhere.

 Nowadays we work with 5 people, a bunch of self-employed cycling fanatics and partners I could never dream of when I started this company.
 LTD, Team Jumbo Visma, André Greipel, Niek Kimmann and Harrie Lavreysen are just a few who love our coffee and keep performing better since we started working together.
 It fills me with great joy, respect and admiration that we support some of the best performing athletes in cycling today and for the future.

 Today the journey continues with sourcing better coffees and developing our partnerships with current farmers and finding new and interesting partnerships.
-We are literally on the doorstep of our first owned cycling cafe that opens end of 2021.
+We are literally on the doorstep of our first owned cycling cafe that opens beginning of 2022.

 Till that time we hope you like to try our coffees or subscriptions, share our story to your (not necessarily) cycling friends and feed the passion for coffee and cycling together with us!
 Please come and find us during events so we can share a coffee and cycling stories together.
 Till that time: